tyrootechnology/MoPubCustomEventAdSample/README.md

     }
 ```

 You’re finished!
-Be sure to test your Mobpub – Tyroo mediation implementation to be sure everything is functioning correctly before you release your application to the app store.
+In order to make sure that all the functions are working properly, please make sure that you test the mediation implementaion prior to release on playstore.